shark-yun/Predict-_penguins_species/README.md

 # Predict_penguins_species
 Using limited penguins features to predict it's species.
-We decided to use Culmen Length (mm) and Culmen Depth (mm) as the quantitative features and Island as the qualitative feature.
+* We decided to use Culmen Length (mm) and Culmen Depth (mm) as the quantitative features and Island as the qualitative feature.

-We chose this combination of characteristics because we discovered in the Exploratory Analysis Section that Culmen Length & Culmen Depth and Culmen Length & Flipper Length resulted in distinct and separate clusters for each species, meaning it would be easy for the model to distingiush between species using these combinations as the training data.
-And we using following models to train the data and make the prediciton and comparing with the actual species.
+* We chose this combination of characteristics because we discovered in the Exploratory Analysis Section that Culmen Length & Culmen Depth and Culmen Length & Flipper Length resulted in distinct and separate clusters for each species, meaning it would be easy for the model to distingiush between species using these combinations as the training data.
+And we using following models (Support Vector Machines, KNeighbor Classifier, Random Forest Classifier) to train the data and make the prediciton and comparing with the actual species.
-Yun - Support Vector Machines, Esther - KNeighbor Classifier, Noah - Random Forest Classifier.

 ***
 Here are the following scores for each model:
 Support Vector Machine: **97.1%**